Flametix/showdown-battle-bot/README.md

 Bot's brain, the AI:

 (I forked this bot and destroyed its ai.
 Whenever it makes a move it says "/choose default".
 This lets it play doubles when it couldn't before.)

+NOTE: This means it cannot manually mega, dynamax, z-move or make any real decisions and is worse than a real player in that sense.